logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/resolving-unverified-picture-checks/_index.md

         ![](/images/TA_Help/Images/bia_check_picture_aut_7.png)

-    **Tip:** If there are unverified picture checks in your [serial test results](/TA_Help/Topics/ug_test_results_introduction.html#section.Serial_results), you can quickly verify them by selecting the master result node in TestArchitect explorer tree, and then repeating one of the above options.
+{{<tip>}} If there are unverified picture checks in your [serial test results](/TA_Help/Topics/ug_test_results_introduction.html#section.Serial_results), you can quickly verify them by selecting the master result node in TestArchitect explorer tree, and then repeating one of the above options.
 For example:

     ![](/images/TA_Help/Images/verify_PC_master_results.png)